temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

     http2 on;

     location / {
-        grpc_pass localhost:7233;
+        grpc_pass localhost:7236;
         allow your_client_ip_address;
         deny all;
     }
 }
 ```

-This configuration is shorter than the previous one, because Nginx only needs to use the `grpc_pass` directive to send gRPC traffic to the server using the same external port (7233) that Temporal's gRPC API runs on.
+This configuration is shorter than the previous one, because Nginx only needs to use the `grpc_pass` directive to send gRPC traffic to the server.
 Again, don't forget the the `allow your_client_ip_address;` line.
 In this case, you'll need an `allow` statement or IP range for everywhere that you plan to run your Temporal Workers, or any other Temporal Client, or connect via the `temporal` CLI.

 Save and close the file, and create a symbolic link as before: